kbase/file_cache_server/docs/design-v1.md

 Provide a generalized cache store that can be used from any other service, allowing users to avoid re-running expensive computation that has already been completed for the same dataset.

+The time to download a file should be shorter than the time it takes to generate that file.
+This is useful for cases where it takes a long time to generate a relatively small file.

 ## MVP Specifications

 **_Generate/fetch a cache ID_**